thomas-roos/aws-greengrass-lite/README.md

-# AWS Greengrass Nucleus Lite
+# AWS Greengrass nucleus lite

 AWS IoT Greengrass runtime for constrained devices.

-The Greengrass Nucleus Lite provides a smaller alternative to the Classic nucleus for Greengrass v2 deployments.
+The Greengrass nucleus lite provides a lightweight alternative to the Greengrass nucleus runtime.

-Greengrass Nucleus Lite aims to maintain compatibility with the Classic nucleus, and implements a subset of its functionality.
+The nucleus lite aims to be compatible with the Greengrass nucleus, but implements a subset of its functionality.
+Expect future releases to reduce the feature gap.

 ## Getting started